Exploring and Expanding Australian Gold Assets

 This A.I.S.
 Resources Ltd. profile is part of a paid investor education campaign.*

 A.I.S.
-Resources is negotiating agreements to generate near-term cash flow opportunities through the trading of manganese lump.
+Resources is also negotiating agreements to generate near-term cash flow opportunities through the trading of manganese lump.
 The company commenced shipping manganese oxide from the San Jorge mine in August 2019.
 A.I.S.
-Resources is waiting to complete its first Chinese Important and Quarantine assessment which provides import credibility for the company to sell lump manganese.
+Resources is waiting to complete its first Chinese Import Quarantine assessment which provides import credibility for the company to sell lump manganese.
 Contracts are paid by letter of credit once the ship departs from the port.
 A.I.S.
 Resources aims to ship 10,000 tonnes of manganese oxide per month after an initial trial of 5,000 tonnes and has plans to increase its capacity to 40,000 tonnes per month through spot trades, its own mines and joint ventures.

 Mines and trading opportunities are being assessed by the geological team for near term production opportunities for delivery in southern Peru, Bolivia, Panama and Namibia.
-The company is preparing to conduct a due diligence program on the concessions in Panama.

 Contributing to the company’s success is A.I.S.
 Resources President and CEO Philip Thomas brings his strong technical background in exploration geology, mine production and trading to the development of the company’s manganese and lithium technology assets.
 He is one of a few executives globally that has built and operated a lithium carbonate plant (in 2007).
 Thomas is also a certified mineral valuer, appraiser and geologist who has spent more than 15 years trading ores with Chinese corporations.
 Thomas has recently managed gold mines in Peru and Arizona.